y-lohse/bjj/_drafts/2014-08-05-closed-guard-2.md

 		<figure></figure>
 	</li>
 	<li>
-		Pitching is about changing the elevation of yor hips.
+		Pitching is about changing the elevation of your hips.

 		<figure></figure>
 	</li>